The prepatellar bursa lies just below the skin, increasing the risk of skin damage and infection from corticosteroid injection therapy.

 Symptoms are not relieved by local measures such as ice, elevation, elastic bandage, and nonsteroidal and anti-inflammatory drugs.

-When needed, bursal injection therapy provides rapid relief, which is particularly beneficial for large or painful effusions.
+When needed, bursal injection may provide rapid relief, which is particularly beneficial for large or painful recurrent effusions.

 Absolute contraindications